nilsys/Coursemaker.org/content/posts/sell-online-courses-guide-tips.md

 ## Your Online Course Website

 ### Your Copy
-When you sell an online course, you are selling the idea of a transformation.
+When you sell a course in the online learning industry, you are selling the idea of a transformation.
 Your student will take your course and emerge at the end with a new skill, mindset, understanding, or motivation which will have a noteworthy impact on their life.
 It is important to understand: